 So don’t let those ripe banana’s go to waste!

-Looking for more ways to use up your ripe bananas?
-Try this Vegan Chocolate Banana Bread.
+For another way to use up those ripe bananas try this Vegan Chocolate Banana Bread.
 It’s a rich & decadent, chocolatey treat!

 - 4 ripe organic bananas* (about 14-15oz or 390g peeled)